max-hill/FourLeafMLE/README.md

 # Package summary

-  This Julia package solves a global optimization problem to perform statistical inference using DNA sequence alignment data for quartets under the Cavender-Farris-Neyman model from phylogenetics.
+  This Julia package solves a global optimization problem to perform statistical inference using DNA sequence alignment data for quartets (i.e., 4-leaf trees) under the Cavender-Farris-Neyman model from phylogenetics.

 # Quickstart instructions